FRiMN/GenUI/README.md

 - **Image Preview:** Preview generated images in real-time to ensure they meet your expectations.
 - **Progress Tracking:** Monitor the progress of your image generation in real-time.
 - **Automatic Image Saving:** Images are automatically saved to a designated folder for easy access and sharing.
+- **Security Scanning:** The project code and dependencies are continuously scanned for CVEs with Trivy, helping to keep your system safe.

 For a detailed overview of **important changes, updates, and releases**, please refer to the **[CHANGELOG](./CHANGELOG.md)** file.
 This document provides a comprehensive history of significant developments in the project.